stevedekorte/strvct.net/README.md

 #### Flexible Orientation

-Detail View can be oriented to be be right-of, or below the Master View (which contains theTiles Stack).
+Detail Views can be oriented to be be right-of, or below the Master View (which contains theTiles Stack).
 Both can be requested by the related domain object or overridden by the user interface, offering adaptability based on the content, display size, and user preference.

 <diagram style="position: relative;
   width: 100%;